 - Anti-Inflammatory Effects

 Many oral care studies have evaluated the effects of turmeric on gingivitis patients and found it helpful in reducing inflammation.
 One study published in the Journal of Clinical & Diagnostic Research concluded that curcuma gel for gums is efficient in treating gingival inflammation.
-Another pilot study conducted by the Department of Periodontology and Implantology of M.A Rangoowala Dental College found curcumin is comparable to chlorhexidine as an anti-microbial and anti-inflammatory mouthwash for periodontal patients.
+Another study published in the International Journal of Dental Hygiene found that curcumin is comparable to chlorhexidine as an anti-microbial and anti-inflammatory mouthwash and could effectively treat gingivitis.
 The science on turmeric’s anti-inflammatory effects is still emerging but looks promising.
 If you'd like to try a more natural remedy for gingivitis, talk to your dentist about using a product containing turmeric.

 - Plaque Control